frandk18/my-responsive-newspaper/README.md

 # My Responsive Newspaper

-**Version 1.0.0**
+**Version 1.1.0**

-Remote repository for the cover of my responsive newspaper
+Remote repository for the cover of my responsive newspaper and subscription form

+Note: Look for subscribe button or anchor inside the cover (depending on screen)

 GitHub Pages: https://frandk18.github.io/my-responsive-newspaper/